-Proton Therapy for Sarcoma
+Proton Therapy Treatment for Sarcoma

 Compared with older passive-scattering proton therapy treatment, our pencil beam scanning technology precisely delivers radiation treatment for sarcoma within 2 millimeters and with the utmost care.
 We can attack tumors layer by layer and minimize harmful exposure to surrounding healthy tissue and organs.
 This is important for sarcomas located close to critical and sensitive organs in which unnecessary radiation could lead to increased side effects and risk of secondary cancer.
 The reduction of radiation-related toxicity also increases the likelihood that patients can complete treatment with fewer interruptions or delays.